-Drying the recreation vehicle is just as important as washing your vehicle.
-Tap and well water contain many chemicals that could water stain your vehicle's finish.
+Drying the RV is just as important as washing it.
+Tap water and well water contain many chemicals that could water stain your RV's finish.

 We suggest using a damp natural or synthetic chamois.
-Other drying products such as lint-free micro-fiber towels work as well.
+There are other drying products such as lint-free micro-fiber towels that work just as well.